ccswbs/UoGd7-Training/general.md

 ## Conventions Used In This Documentation

 * *Emphasis* or *Italic*
-    * Used for pathnames, filenames, program names.
+    * Used for pathnames, filenames, program names, side notes.
 * **Strong** or __Bold__
     * Used for options, titles, new terms where they are defined
 * `Constant Width`